sdiehl/wiwinwlh/tutorial.md

 For example if we wanted to build up a custom project prelude we could construct a Prologue module and dump the relevant namespaces we want from `base` into our custom export list.
-Using the module reexport feature allows us to create a `Exports` namespace which contains our Prelude's symbols.
+Using the module reexport feature allows us to create an `Exports` namespace which contains our Prelude's symbols.
 Every subsequent module in our project will then have `import Prologue` as the first import.